-Begin your Arts degree with the Foundation Year Programme (FYP), which provides a unique opportunity to bridge the many disciplines that have contributed to Western thought.
+Begin the first year of your Arts degree with the Foundation Year Programme (FYP), which provides a unique opportunity to bridge the many disciplines that have contributed to Western thought.
 You will have FYP lectures 4 days a week with Tuesdays free for your elective.
 FYP counts for four of your five first year credits; typically, you would take one elective either through King’s or Dalhousie.

-After first-year, you can move into a major or honours degree in any of the programs offered by Dalhousie’s and King’s shared Faculty of Arts and Social Science and the King’s Honours Programmes.
+After your first year, you can pursue a major or honours degree in any of the programs offered by King’s and Dalhousie’s shared Faculty of Arts and Social Science and the King’s Honours Programmes.

 * Available as combined honours